slyfox1186/pihole-regex/README.md

 ## RegEx Filters for Pi-hole
-Customized RegEx filters for use with Pi-hole v4+ (FTLDNS).
+Customized RegEx and exact filters for use with Pi-hole v5+ (FTLDNS).

 The purpose of this filter list is to compliment your existing blocklist's using powerful regular expressions that can cover a broad range of domains in one go.